life120/data.gov_data_generator/README.md

 # data.gov_data_generator
-Takes json data.gov.sg and displays them in readable charts for easy viewing and analysis
+Takes json wind direction data from data.gov.sg and saves them into a txt file based on the station_id for any month of the year from 2016 to present